The bottom line

 CruiseProdigy take

 When the answer is “the cruise line handles it,” paying more can be worth it.
-When the answer is “we are close to the ship, the operator is cruise-aware, and we return early,” a private or third-party tour may give you a better port day.
+When the answer is “we are close to the ship, the operator is cruise-specific, and we return early,” a private or third-party tour may give you a better day ashore.